davidbmaier/totd-bot/README.md

 - `!totd leaderboard` - Prints the current TOTD top 10 and the time needed for top 100 to the current channel.
 - `!totd verdict` - Prints yesterday's global ratings and a short verdict based on them.
 - `!totd ratings` - Prints today's global ratings.
+- `!totd rankings [time frame]` - Prints the TOTD rankings for the given time frame.
+Supported time frames are `this month`, `last month`, and `all time`.
 - `!totd bingo` - Prints this week's bingo board.
 - `!totd last bingo` - Prints last week's bingo board.
 - `!totd vote [1-25]` - Starts a vote on that bingo field.
 All ongoing votes are resolved when the next TOTD is released.
 - `!totd enable` - Stores the current channel to the list the daily scheduled TOTD post gets sent to.
 One channel per server.
 Admin only.
 - `!totd disable` - Removes the current channel from the list the scheduled TOTD post gets sent to.
 Admin only.
 - `!totd set role [@role] [region]` - Adds the role to the list of roles it pings 10 minutes before COTD.
 Daily TOTD posts have to be set up already.
+Supported regions for pings are `Europe`, `America`, and `Asia` - one for each official COTD.
 Admin only.
 - `!totd remove role [region]` - Removes the currently set role from the pings.
 Admin only.
 - `!totd help` - Displays some info about the bot.

-Supported regions for pings are `Europe`, `America`, and `Asia` - one for each official COTD.

 Debug (and bot admin) only: